mcuadros/ofelia/README.md

 - `job-run`: runs a command inside of a new container, using a specific image.
 - `job-local`: runs the command inside of the host running ofelia.
 - `job-service-run`: runs the command inside a new "run-once" service, for running inside a swarm

+See [Jobs reference documentation](docs/jobs.md) for all available parameters.

 #### INI-style config